© 2010 Fix Your Mix. All rights reserved.

 C Major, D Dorian, E Phrygian, F Lydian, G Mixolydian, A Minor, and B Locrian.

-One important question to ask is, “if all these scales use the same notes, how do we know what mode a song is in?”
+Now you’re probably wondering: “if all these scales use the same notes, how do we know what mode a song is in?”
 After all, if you read my compositional analysis of “Kids” by MGMT, you know that major key songs don’t always start on the root note.

 Subscribe to THE OFFICIAL FIX YOUR MIX BLOG via RSS or E-Mail

-5 Responses to “Keith’s Crash Course on Modes For Self-Taught Musicians”
+7 Responses to “Keith’s Crash Course on Modes For Self-Taught Musicians”

 1. Erlend says: